PRPSAP2

 Phosphoribosyl pyrophosphate synthetase-associated protein 2 is a protein that in humans is encoded by the PRPSAP2 gene.

 Function

 The enzyme phosphoribosyl pyrophosphate synthetase (PRS) catalyzes the formation of phosphoribosyl pyrophosphate which is a substrate for synthesis of purine and pyrimidine nucleotides, histidine, tryptophan and NAD.
 PRS exists as a complex with two catalytic subunits and two associated subunits.
 This gene encodes a non-catalytic associated subunit of PRS.

-Model organisms

-Model organisms have been used in the study of PRPSAP2 function.
-A conditional knockout mouse line, called Prpsap2tm1a(EUCOMM)Wtsi was generated as part of the International Knockout Mouse Consortium program — a high-throughput mutagenesis project to generate and distribute animal models of disease to interested scientists — at the Wellcome Trust Sanger Institute.
-Male and female animals underwent a standardized phenotypic screen to determine the effects of deletion.
-Twenty five tests were carried out and two phenotypes were reported.
-Homozygous mutant males displayed more rearing in an open field test, and mutants of both sex had decreased IgG1 levels.